Turn on the heating so that all radiators in your home are operating.

 Insulation foil sits behind your radiator and reflects the heat they generate back into the room.
 They are widely available in hardware shops and you should be able to install them yourself.

-A slightly more expensive option (but still under the £25 mark) is the radiator booster.
+A slightly more expensive option is the radiator booster.
 This is essentially a stretched fan unit that sits on top of your radiator and pushes the warm air generated around your room.
 While the radiator booster will use electricity to run, they will save you more on your heating bills.

 If you've ever wondered whether it's cheaper to heat the whole house or just the rooms you're using, you'll find the answer in our guide.